 A Sense of Direction by Gideon Lewis-Kraus

-Like most adventurers, Lewis-Kraus can't help but feel like he's missing out on self-discovery by staying in San Francisco.
+Like most adventurers, Gideon Lewis-Kraus can't help but feel like he's missing out on self-discovery by staying in San Francisco.
 So he moves to Berlin and then works his way by foot across the Camino de Santiago in Spain, the Shikoku in Japan, and the Uman in Ukraine.
 He does this all to study the respective faiths of Catholicism, Buddhism, and Judaism, as well as the classic lessons of a pilgrimage.
 But Lewis-Kraus is also trying to come to terms with his father's past and their present relationship in A Sense of Direction.

 The Worst Journey in the World by Apsley Cherry-Garrard